Miracle cars scam: Expansion

-The promised delivery date was "pushed back" numerous times.
-However, the Miracle Cars team readily distributed refunds to those who wanted refunds.
-As was typical of similar schemes, earlier marks could always be refunded their money in full—but were paid out of the proceeds of later victims.
-Additionally, no one was promised anything of actual cash value other than their miracle car.
-Once a victim decided they no longer were able to wait, they were only entitled to the full refund of the $1000 to $1100 they had paid.
-Out of 1,000 marks in a month, 80 percent were willing to wait and that 10 percent were asking for a refund.
-Gomez and Nichols could easily meet the $100,000 in refund payments to the 10 percent who wanted their money back.
-To ensure that those willing to wait wouldn't eventually demand their money back, Gomez used his friendship with the finance manager of a Toyota dealership in Gardena to fabricate letters stating that the cars were being stored in secure lots across the Los Angeles area.
+The promised delivery date was pushed back numerous times.
+However, the scammers readily distributed refunds to those who wanted them.
+As was typical of similar schemes, earlier marks could always be refunded their money in full, but were paid out of the proceeds of later victims.
+Additionally, no one was promised anything of actual cash value besides their miracle car.
+Once a victim decided they could no longer wait, they were only entitled to a full refund of the $1,000 to $1,100 they had paid.
+Out of 1,000 marks in a month, 80% were willing to wait and 10% asked for a refund, and Gomez and Nichols could easily meet the $100,000 in refund payments to the 10 percent who wanted their money back.
+To ensure that those willing to wait would not eventually demand their money back, Gomez used his friendship with the finance manager of a Toyota dealership in Gardena to fabricate letters stating that the cars were being stored in secure lots across the Los Angeles area.

-As it turned out, there was no John Bowers, no estate, and no probate case.
-Most importantly, there were no cars.
-The money was actually being used primarily to finance Gomez's ambitions of becoming a professional gambler.
-Knowing that the holding companies for the casinos had names that sounded much like those of banks, he had Nichols wire the proceeds from the scam to his accounts at the casinos.
-He once won $1 million playing pai gow poker, and often gambled with Larry Flynt.
+It was later revealed that John Bowers did not exist, nor did his estate, the probate case, and most importantly, the cars.
+The money was being used primarily to finance Gomez's ambitions of becoming a professional gambler.
+Knowing that the holding companies for the casinos had names that sounded much like those of banks, Gomez had Nichols wire the proceeds from the scam to his accounts at the casinos.
+He once won nearly $1 million playing pai gow poker and often gambled with Larry Flynt.
 Nichols and Gomez ended their partnership in September 2001.
 Nichols used some of the proceeds from the scam to open a custom car parts business in Las Vegas.